KRFOSS/kali-docs/general-use/using-eol-python-versions/index.md

 kali@kali:~$
 ```

-If we are using `ZSH` then we will now add the proper lines to our `.zshrc`.
+If we are using `ZSH` then we will now add the proper lines to our `.zshrc`:

 ```console
 kali@kali:~$ echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.zshrc